Fitz Hugh Lane: Becalmed off Halfway Rock

 Oil on canvas, 177.8- 162.6 cm .

-Diebenkorn's urban seascapes present a unique and contemporary vision of the ocean: domesticated, friendly, desirable .
-Contrary to his abstract and more complex Ocean Parks , the Ocean Horizon presents a very simple composition with three evident levels for the land, the sea and the sky, all of them framed in a rectangular window.
-Following the crooked line marked by the electric lines, the ocean looks as accessible as the little coffee cup that we can see in close-up.
+Diebenkorn’s urban seascapes present a unique and contemporary vision of the ocean: domesticated, friendly, desirable.
+In contrast with his abstract and more complex Ocean Parks, the Ocean Horizon presents a very simple composition with three evident layers for the land, the sea and the sky; all of them framed in a rectangular window.
+Following the crooked line marked by the electric lines, the ocean looks as accessible as the little cup of coffee we can see in the foreground.

 5. CLAUDE MONET